-Tell your health care provider about any other medications you take.
-Also, mention if you have a history of ulcers or bleeding problems.
+Tell your healthcare provider about any other medicines you take.
+Also mention if you have a history of ulcers or bleeding problems.
 Ask whether you will need to stop taking Plavix before having surgery or dental work.
-Always take medications as directed.
+Always take medicines as directed.

-Important: Do not stop taking Plavix without talking to the health care provider who prescribed this medication.
+Important: Do not stop taking Plavix without talking to the healthcare provider who prescribed this medicine.